ialbert/plac/doc/plac_adv.rst

-Everything works fine if ``main`` is a simple callable performing some action; however, in many cases, one has a ``main`` "function" which is a actually a factory returning a command container object.
+Everything works fine if ``main`` is a simple callable performing some action; however, in many cases, one has a ``main`` "function" which is actually a factory returning a command container object.
 For instance, in my second shelve example the main function is the class ``ShelveInterface``, and the two lines needed to run the module are a bit ugly::